zwbx/openpi/examples/droid/README_train.md

 We have experimented with LoRA for cheaper finetuning, but haven't found the policies to perform well so far.

+## Data Filtering

+Like any diverse real-robot dataset, the DROID dataset isn't perfectly "clean" and we have found data filtering to significantly improve policy performance.
+Concretely, the DROID dataset contains many *idle* timesteps in which the robot does not move (in part due to the VR teleoperation interface that was used during data collection, we will not go into too much detail here).
+Appropriate filtering of these idle transitions can improve policy performance.

+By default, our openpi training recipe implements the same idle filter used to train all pi-DROID models.
+We implement it by pre-computing which dataset indices to sample during training.
+You can check [compute_droid_nonidle_ranges.py](examples/droid/compute_droid_nonidle_ranges.py) for how we compute these indices.
+Roughly speaking, we filter any time steps for which the next chunk of actions would be largely idle.
+During training, our code automatically pulls our pre-computed list of indices from cloud storage and applies them.
+If you want to modify the idle filter / create your custom sampling logic, you can modify our script to generate a new index list and provide it via the `filter_dict_path="<path_to_filter_dict>"` argument in [src/openpi/training/config.py](src/openpi/training/config.py).

+**Note**: our list of filtering indices is only valid for the `droid/1.0.1` dataset mentioned in the download section above, and will not provide valid filtering for any other version of the DROID dataset, so make sure you download the dataset above!
+If you have a custom DROID version, you can rerun the [compute_droid_nonidle_ranges.py](examples/droid/compute_droid_nonidle_ranges.py) script to generate a new list of sampling indices.

 ## RoboArena